 Estate planning is a sensitive, personal issue that can involve your spouse, children, members of your family and your financial and tax advisors.
 By making your estate plan, you can take care of the needs of your spouse and family members as well as remember the causes and charities that you hold dear.

-There are several ways you can remember Iona College in your estate plans.
+There are several ways you can remember Iona University in your estate plans.
 Many of them can help you and your family.

-Every year, you are legally required to withdraw what is known as a Required Minimum Distribution (RMD) from your IRA.
-RMDs can significantly increase your annual gross income, greatly increasing your income taxes.
-You are required to take an RMD even if you do not need the money.
+Every year, most IRA holders (those over 72 years of age) are legally required to withdraw what is known as a Required Minimum Distribution (RMD) from your IRA.
+RMDs can greatly increase your income taxes, and you are required to take an RMD even if you do not need the money.
+Those who do not take them can be subject to hefty tax penalties.
+A gift to Iona University offers a compassionate way to fulfill your requirement.

 Creating a Will